-Chiqui Cartagena is chief marketing officer - leader of the Marketing & Communications Center at The Conference Board.
+Chiqui Cartagena is the former chief marketing officer - leader of the Marketing & Communications Center at The Conference Board.
 She was previously senior vice president in the Political and Advocacy Group for Univision Communications Inc., the leading media company serving Hispanic America.
 In this role, she provided thought leadership and strategic guidance to help political candidates and advocacy organizations reach and engage Hispanics.

 As vice president of Corporate Marketing at Univision, she led the development and implementation of corporate marketing strategies and the creation of proprietary consumer research tools and ethnographies for various teams throughout the company.
 She was Cartagena was instrumental in the development of Univision’s Hispanic Vote website, an award-winning destination designed to help political strategists, media buyers and planners understand and reach Hispanic voters.